RupeshSanjaySawant/katalon-accessibility-testing-project/README.md

     After you successfully run the test script, a text and json file are generated as per the path set in the script.

--- The report in TXT file contains the violation information
+- The report in TXT file contains the violation information

-J-- SON file contains the following accessibility test information: Some of the information components available in the generated JSON report are:
+- JSON file contains the following accessibility test information: Some of the information components available in the generated JSON report are:

--- violations (array): These results indicate what elements failed in the rules.
+1. violations (array): These results indicate what elements failed in the rules.
--- passes (array): These results indicate what elements passed in the rules.
+2. passes (array): These results indicate what elements passed in the rules.
--- incomplete (array): It contains results that were aborted and require further testing.
+3. incomplete (array): It contains results that were aborted and require further testing.
 This can happen either because of technical restrictions to what the rule can test or because of a javascript error that occurred.
--- inapplicable (array): These results indicate rules that did not run because no matching content was found on the page.
+4. inapplicable (array): These results indicate rules that did not run because no matching content was found on the page.
 For example, if no video exists, those rules won’t run.